falmada/cheatsheets/Recommended books.md

-Anything that goes in here is something I actually read, from start to finish.
-Obviously, I won't be covering books which are related to fiction, drama or whatever.
+Anything that goes in here is something I actually read.
+Those books which, for some reason, I stopped reading, did not make it to the list (and those are personal reasons, even if I got to 50% of it).

-My way of reading is through Kindle or physical books (if available), and while I always try to go for English-only books, sometimes I only get the Spanish version (mainly for physical ones) due to where I live (and the price of the ones in English!).
+Most of these are available through Kindle, and while I would love to read physical books, I hate to carry them and they are expensive as hell to import in my country.

 - _It Worked for Me: In Life and Leadership_ by Colin Powell
 	- Main topic: **Life lessons and leadership principles**